shawnw19/TrilingualDesignPatterns/README.md

 It is a learning repository which contains my own understanding of design patterns and particular features of Java and Python.

 The trilingual attempt is intended for deepening the knowledge of all three programming languages in a comparative fashion.

+##Notice on the codes
+Each language is distinguished by file suffixes i.e. .rb, .py and .java respectively.
+Usually Java codes are separated into several classes in a folder.

+The codes of Java and Python were written in the way that is hoped to illustrate maximum unique styles and coding practices of them.